Last Updated on December 19, 2020 by Rakesh Gupta

 But, Edward is a Salesforce Ninja-like us!
-And, therefore, he is always on a lookout for feature enhancements.
+And, therefore, he is always on the lookout for feature enhancements.
 As a result, Edward knows that, after Summer’18, he can solve the above requirement efficiently!
 So, instead of resorting to the old method, he takes following the steps:

 - Edward navigates to Setup (Gear Icon) | Setup | Process Automation | Flows in Lightning Experience.

 - Then he clicks on the New Flow button – which, in turn, opens the Flow canvas.

 - Edward creates a Variable (to store record count) as shown in the following screenshot:

 - The next step is to use the Get Records element to get all contact records where MailingCIty is Alpharetta.
 Edward clicks on the Palette tab and drag and drops the Get Records element onto the canvas; this opens a new window.
 Next, he maps the Record Create element according to the following screenshot:

 - The next step is to use an Assignment element to count the record in a Record Collection Variable.
 Edward clicks on the Palette tab and drag and drops the Assignment element onto the canvas; this opens a new window.
 Next, he maps the Record Create element according to the following screenshot:

 - In the end, Edward’s Flow will look like the following screenshot: